stuckyb/gcdl/README.md

 ## Running the GeoCDL in a Singularity container

 1. First, build the Singularity image.
-From the main repo directory, run `sudo singularity build geocdl.sif geocdl.def` or, if you do not have root privilegs, `sudo singularity build --fakeroot geocdl.sif geocdl.def`.
+From the main repo directory, run `sudo singularity build geocdl.sif geocdl.def` or, if you do not have root privilegs, `singularity build --fakeroot geocdl.sif geocdl.def`.
 1. Next, run the GeoCDL in a Singularity container.
 Local data storage is mounted read-only inside the container and the output directory is mounted read/write inside the container.
 Be default, the container is bound directly to the host's network, so explicit port mapping is not required.
     ```
     singularity run --mount type=bind,src=/path/to/local_data,dst=/geocdl/local_data,ro --mount type=bind,src=/path/to/output,dst=/geocdl/output geocdl.sif